Twingate-Labs/pulumi-twingate/README.md

   `autoco.twingate.com`, where `autoco` is your network ID.
 Alternatively, this can be specified using the TWINGATE_NETWORK environment variable.
 - `twingate:url` - The default is 'twingate.com'.
 This is optional and shouldn't be changed under normal circumstances.

+## Examples
+* [TypeScript](./examples/ts): Demonstrating how Twingate remote network, service account, service key and resources can be created and configured in Typescript.
+* [Python](./examples/python): Demonstrating how Twingate remote network, service account, service key and resources can be created and configured in Python.
+* [AWS Connector](./examples/connector-aws):  Deploying Twingate connectors to AWS EC2 instances.
+* [GCP Connector](./examples/connector-gcp-instance): Deploying Twingate connectors to GCP instances.
+* [GKE Connectors](./examples/connector-gcp-gke): Deploying Twingate connectors to GKE Kubernetes cluster.